plausible/wordpress/readme.txt

 ### Shareable and client-friendly dashboards

-Your stats are private by default but can be shared:
+Your stats are private by default but can be shared.

 - Public dashboards via custom links
 - Private links with optional password protection